Temple Trees

-Temple Trees is the official residence of the Prime Minister of Sri Lanka.
+Temple Trees (Sinhala: අරලිය ගහ මන්දිරය Araliya Gaha Mandiraya) is the official residence of the Prime Minister of Sri Lanka.
 It is located in Colombo, Sri Lanka.
 Several recent presidents have used it as their official residence as well.

 History

 Private residence

 The history of Temple Trees dates back to the early 19th century.
 Its ownership passed through several prominent British administrators and traders.
 It was owned between 1830 and 1834 by John Walbeoff of the British Civil Service, who headed the Cinnamon Department of Ceylon.
 Christopher Elliott M.D.the Principal Medical Officer in Ceylon bought the house in 1848.
 He was also the proprietor and editor of the 'Colombo Observer'.
 During the Matale Rebellion, it was the focal point for the public campaign against the excesses of Governor Torrington.
 In 1856 it was sold to John Philip Green who named it "Temple Trees" in 1856 after the temple trees that grew around the bungalow.

 Colonial Secretary residence

 The house was purchased by the British Government of Ceylon and became the residence of the Colonial Secretary and thereafter the Chief Secretary.